 There are many different types of Vitamin B, deficiencies of which may cause beriberi, rash, anemia, and mouth diseases including glossitis.
 Good sources of B vitamins are oatmeal, meat, fish, vegetables, avocados, brown rice, potatoes, eggs, dairy products, bananas, liver, and tree nuts.

 Vitamin D-rich sources are fish, eggs, liver, and mushrooms.
-Vitamin D helps maintain calcium absorption.
+Vitamin D helps to maintain calcium absorption.
 Other than food sources, Vitamin D can be obtained from the sun.

-Vitamin K can be obtained from Leafy green vegetables, liver, and egg yolks.
+Vitamin K can be obtained from leafy green vegetables, liver, and egg yolks.
 Vitamin K deficiency may cause bleeding diathesis, gum bleeding, problematic blood clotting, and bleeding associated with the digestive system.

 It is a good idea to keep a list of food that covers most of the vitamins.

 Carbohydrate is essential for producing energy.
-Brain will not function well without this fuel. 🙂 Bread, tortilla, rice, pasta, oatmeal, and noodles are common sources of carbohydrates.
+The brain will not function well without this fuel. 🙂 Bread, tortilla, rice, pasta, oatmeal, and noodles are common sources of carbohydrates.
 Along with grains, some starchy vegetables are good sources of carbohydrates, for example, peas, corn, and potatoes.
 Of course, sugar contains carbohydrates but I won’t worry at all if sugar is not consumed.

 Protein is the main structural component of the cells of our body.
-Protein helps reconstruction of decaying cells.
+It helps the reconstruction of decaying cells.
 The food a child eats must have enough protein because a child’s body grows at a much faster rate than a grown-up.
 Some sources of protein are — chicken, beef, pork, lamb, mutton, and fish.
 Other than meat or fish, dairy products, beans, and eggs are widely used protein sources.

 Some high-protein sources for vegetarian preference are — tofu, lentils, black beans, lima beans, chickpeas, almonds, cashews, pumpkin seed, spinach, avocado, broccoli, and Brussels sprouts.
 Dear Son used to like black bean and lima beans when he was a toddler.
 Too bad that we did not continue all these vegetarian preferences.
 We need to get back to giving him good vegetable protein sources.

 Fat helps to absorb fat-soluble vitamins.
 Such vitamins include A, D, E and K. Omega-3 fatty acid-rich food is preferable because they help develop brain and bones in addition to providing energy.
-Fish, and vegetable oils are two good sources of Omega-3 substances.
+You will find milk with added Omega-3 in the supermarket.
+We do not drink Omega-3 added milk because it smells fishy.
+Although Dear Son likes cooked fish, he does not like the raw-fishy smell in his milk.
+Fish and vegetable oils are two good sources of Omega-3 substances.
 Avocado, nuts, and seeds are rich sources of fat as well.